"Democracy in Action" starts in Kindergarten at The Children's School

 Democracy in action assures each child that they are a valued and important member of our school and our wider community.
 It instills an appreciation for civic participation and responsibility, it empowers self-advocacy, and it defends space for hearing and honoring minority opinions.

-Here's an example of how democracy in action at TCS starts in Kindergarten, reported by teachers Nadine Brockman and Kendra Roberts in a recent parent newsletter:
+Here's an example of how democracy in action at TCS starts in Kindergarten, reported by teachers Nadine Brockman and Kendra Roberts in a recent parent/guardian newsletter:

 "We asked the children about our Friday dance parties and whether we wanted to continue this child-created routine.
 We heard children state that they did indeed want to continue.
 We heard: 'I want to have dance parties.' ' I love it.'
 'I like the instruments with dancing.'
 'I like to watch and listen to the music.'
 'Sometimes I feel shy, but I want to do it.'
 We all concluded that everyone desired our Friday dancing to continue.